GayLib: History

 The creation of GayLib was supported by Jean-Pierre Raffarin, Philippe Douste-Blazy, Alain Juppé, and François Baroin.
 In 2002, its members participated in the pride parade in Paris for the first time.

-Since 2007, they have faced criticism from groups like The Pink Panthers, ACT UP and AIDES because of the UMP's repudiation of same-sex marriage.
-However, GayLib argues that the UMP contributed to strengthening hate-crime laws, improving the PACS, establishing the HALDE, and advocating against the criminalization in foreign policy through Rama Yade's appeal to the United Nations.
+From 2007, they faced criticism from groups like the Pink Panthers, ACT UP and AIDES because of the UMP's repudiation of same-sex marriage.
+However, GayLib argued that the UMP contributed to strengthening hate-crime laws, improving the PACS, establishing the HALDE, and advocating against the criminalization in foreign policy through Rama Yade's appeal to the United Nations.

 In January 2013, it rescinded its affiliation with the UMP because of the party's opposition to same-sex marriage.
 It later affiliated with the Union of Democrats and Independents (UDI), whose president, Jean-Louis Borloo, endorsed same-sex marriage.

 In 2018, GayLib severed its ties with UDI and joined the Radical Movement (MR).
 Following the dissolution of MR, GayLib became the official LGBTI wing of the revived Radical Party (PR).